s2seweis/gatsby-heroku-starter/README.md

     },
 ```

+## Running Notes

-Building the Project:
-npm run build
+ - Building the Project: npm run build

-Run the Project:
-npm start or gatsbydevelop
+ - Run the Project: npm start or gatsbydevelop